stadlar/IST-FUT-FMTH/Vinnusvæði/Verkþáttur 5/ÍST TS 310_2020 Domestic payments and deposits.md

 ### Overview {#sec:pis_overview}

-The {{context_short}} products supported by ÍST {{spec_id}} are as shown in [table @tbl:tbl_svcsupport] below.
+The {{context_short}} products supported by ÍST {{spec_id}} are as shown in [table @tbl:tbl_pis_products] below.
 All those are defined as JSON objects, and other payment types are not supported by the specification.

 Instant credit transfers are the only available type in Iceland for an account to account transfer between domestic banks.
-The reference to 'instant' does not preclude additional business rules applying for e.g. high-value payment processing within each bank, or variations in the payment lifecycle within e.g. 'end-of-business-day' periods.
-This could result in consumers of the IOBWS ÍST {{spec_id}} services being exposed to intermediary transaction status codes in the payment execution, some of which have not previously been visible or mapped in IOBWS return codes.
+The reference to 'instant' does not preclude additional business rules applying for e.g. high-value payment processing within each bank, or variations in the payment lifecycle within e.g. the 'end-of-business-day' window.
+This could result in consumers of the IOBWS ÍST {{spec_id}} services being exposed to intermediary transaction status codes during steps in the payment execution, some of which have not previously been visible or mapped in IOBWS return codes.
 Later changes in Core Banking Services and Clearing and Settlement Mechanisms might also affect statuses returned so consumers, so all of the available by the specification should be expected.

 |                          |                                                                                                             |
 |--------------------------|-------------------------------------------------------------------------------------------------------------|